jonasarts/tcpdf-bundle/Resources/doc/01-install.md

 ## Enable the bundle

-Register the bundle in the kernel:
+Symfony 2.x - Register the bundle in the kernel:

 ```php
 // app/AppKernel.php